-- Our School takes steps as outlined in this and other relevant policies to ensure processes are in place for staff that promote continuous vigilance, maintain an environment that deters and prevents abuse and challenges inappropriate behaviour. - All members of staff are required to work within our clear guidelines on safer working practice as outlined in the School Behaviour Policy/Code of Conduct. - The DSL will ensure that all staff and volunteers (including contractors) have read the child protection policy and are aware of the school expectations regarding safe and professional practice via the staff Behaviour Policy/Code of Conduct and ICT Acceptable Use Policy (AUP). - Staff will be made aware of the school behaviour management and physical intervention policies.
+- Our school takes steps as outlined in this and other relevant policies to ensure processes are in place for staff that promote continuous vigilance, maintain an environment that deters and prevents abuse and challenges inappropriate behaviour. - All members of staff are required to work within our clear guidelines on safer working practice as outlined in the school behaviour policy/code of conduct. - The DSL will ensure that all staff and volunteers (including contractors) have read the child protection policy and are aware of the school expectations regarding safe and professional practice via the staff behaviour policy/code of conduct and Acceptable Use Policy (AUP). - Staff will be made aware of the school behaviour management and physical intervention policies.
 Staff will manage behaviour effectively to ensure a good and safe educational environment and will have a clear understanding of the needs of all children.
 Any physical interventions and/or use of reasonable force will be in line with our agreed policy and procedures and national guidance. - All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
-Staff will adhere to relevant school policies including staff Behaviour Policy, ICT & ICT Acceptable Use Policies, and Social Media Policy.
+Staff will adhere to relevant school policies including staff behaviour policy, Acceptable Use Policies, and Social Media.